Certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR),

 Cardiac Rehab is divided into phases, with Phase I occurring during the patient's hospital stay and the other phases beginning after an individual has been discharged from the hospital, or any time upon a physician's referral.
 The phases are as follows:

 Phase I occurs during a patient's hospital stay.
-Any patient admitted with a heart attack, coronary artery disease or pacemaker can be referred to cardiac rehab for individual teaching.
-All patients treated with a cardiac intervention or heart by-pass surgery will be seen by a Cardiac Rehab staff member.
 During Phase I, a Cardiac Rehab staff member provides one-on-one education for the patient regarding his or her disease state.
-Free education materials also are given to the patient.
+Education materials also are given to the patient.
 Phase I is provided free of charge.

-Phase II begins after an individual has been discharged from the hospital or any time upon a physician's referral.
+Phase II begins after the patient has been discharged from the hospital or upon a physician's referral.
 In Phase II, patients exercise three times per week following individualized programs during which the Cardiac Rehab staff continuously monitors patients' heart rates and rhythms.
 Additionally, Educational Seminars are offered weekly to help the patient better understand heart disease.
-This phase is usually 10 to 12 weeks based on individual needs and progress.
+This phase is 12 weeks based on individual needs and progress.
 For payment information, please see financial information section.

 Patients who have completed Phase II, or meet the entry criteria, may be referred to Phase III.
-This phase consists of a variety of exercises, step aerobics and strength training.
+This phase consists of a variety of exercises and strength training.
 Phase III participants exercise under the close supervision of cardiac rehab staff, who are available for advice, counseling and intervention.

-The cost of Phase I is offered free of charge.
+Phase I is offered free of charge.
 Many health insurance plans will reimburse much of the cost of the Phase II program.
-The Cardiac Rehab staff and the Financial Counseling Department, together with the patient, will check with the insurance company prior to participation to determine the extent of coverage.
-Phase III patients are charged $49 per month.
-Typically, this charge is not covered by insurance plans.
+The Cardiac Rehab staff and the Financial Counseling Department, will work with the patient and the insurance company to determine the extent of coverage prior to patient participation.
+Please speak to the rehab staff about financial information for Phase III.

 Who is a Candidate for Cardiac Rehab?